softgeek-dev/dev-portfolio/README.md

 3. Customize the content in `pages/index.tsx` and `styles/globals.css` to fit your needs.

-4. Modify the portfolio section in `pages/index.tsx` to showcase your projects.
+4. Modify the portfolio section in `app/page.tsx` to showcase your projects.

-5. Update the contact form (`components/ContactForm.tsx`) to receive inquiries directly to your email.
+5. Update the contact form (`app/_components/contact.tsx`) to receive inquiries directly to your email.

 6. Customize the styling in `tailwind.config.js` to match your personal brand or preferences.

 ## Acknowledgments

-- **Icons**: Lucide Icons, FontAwesome.
+- **Icons**: Lucide Icons.
 - **Dependencies**: Check `package.json` for a full list of dependencies used.

 ## Feedback and Contributions